AI Summary

-In this guide, we’ll show you how to check your Sucuri alert settings.
-We’ll also show you how to install WP Mail SMTP to make all of your WordPress emails are reliably delivered.
+In this guide, I’ll show you how to check your Sucuri alert settings.
+I’ll also show you how to install WP Mail SMTP to make all of your WordPress emails are reliably delivered.

 What Email Alerts Does Sucuri Send?

-Sucuri sends emails when security events or suspicious activity is detected on your WordPress website.
+Sucuri sends email notifications when it detects security events or suspicious activity on your WordPress website.

 Here’s an example of a Sucuri email when it detects a new plugin has been activated:

-Getting these alerts is super important if you want to actively monitor WordPress security.
-If you don’t receive security notifications, you might miss an important hacking attempt or security threat.
+Getting these alerts immediately is critical for WordPress security response.
+If you don’t receive security notifications, you might miss:

 How to Fix Sucuri Not Sending Email Alerts